amaan784/arm-firstflight-infer-lab/README.md

 hardening), so stepping through the commits replays how a rig like this gets assembled.

 **How this maps to the challenge criteria.**
-- **Technological Implementation:** a real, non-trivial Arm optimization axis (KleidiAI Q4_0 kernels, thread pinning, quant schemes) with measured deltas and variance, profiled by Arm Performix, with negative results (k-quants skip KleidiAI) documented rather than hidden.
+- **Technological Implementation:** a real, non-trivial Arm optimization axis (KleidiAI kernels at Q4_0 and Q8_0, build targeting, quant schemes) with measured deltas, a measured noise floor and kernel-level activation evidence, and negative results (KleidiAI's 1.00x at Q4_0; k-quants skipping it entirely) reported rather than hidden.
+Performix profiling is wired to Arm's documented `apx` recipe flow and renders into the report where `apx` is present; it is not on the GitHub runner, so the step reports a skip instead of pretending.
   Performix is the measurement tool the organizers recommend for Neoverse/cloud submissions ("use Arm Performix to measure and validate the impact of your optimizations", per the [challenge Getting Started